‘Spider-Man: Homecoming’ Trailer Looks Like Promo For ‘Iron Man 4’

 — Abraham Riesman (@abrahamjoseph) March 28, 2017

 In that sense, it turns out Spider-Man: Homecoming is a coming of age superhero film with childless Tony Stark dealing with the teen angst of fatherless Peter Parker.
-See the new trailer below, then wait an agonizing 100 days for film to hit a big screen near you to see how the young Tom Holland fares (almost) on his own carrying Spider-Man: Homecoming.
+See the new trailer below, then wait an agonizing 100 days for the film to hit a big screen near you to see how the young Tom Holland fares (almost) on his own carrying Spider-Man: Homecoming.

 [Featured Image by Jerod Harris/Getty Images]